fabiospampinato/picolate/readme.md

 const html = picolate.render ( '<p>{{_.startCase ( name )}}</p>', { _: lodash, name: 'some-name' } );

 // Escape interpolated values
-// They are converted to a string by passing them to the "String" function, so you can provide your own "String" function that escapes values also
+// Values are converted to a string by passing them to the "String" function, so you can provide your own "String" function to escape values

 import {escape} from 'html-escaper';